Pimentel-J/bsc-integration-projects/agpsd-java/SP Wiki/AdditionalRequirements.md

 - Configurability:
 	* The company's information (e.g. title and tax number) should be specified by configuration.
 	* The system must use an external service _defined by configuration_ [to obtain zip-codes to be covered in the geographic area].
-	* The system must use a job schedulling algorithm _defined by configuration_ [to schedule service providers to do services].
+	* The system must use a job scheduling algorithm _defined by configuration_ [to schedule service providers to do services].

 - Testability: